Mecha and Tulama Self-Help Association

 The Mecha and Tulema Self-Help Association (Waldaa Wal-gargaarsa Maccaa fi Tuulamaa) was an Oromo political and freedom social movement in Ethiopia.
-The movement was primarily based in Bale, but was active in other regions as well (including Finfinne).
+The movement was primarily based in Bale, but was active in other regions as well (including Addis Ababa).
 The organization was accused of committing acts of terror by the Ethiopian government, in hopes of suppressing the Oromo National Movement that was developing at the time.
 The Association was established by Oromo nationalists like Mamo Mezemer, Haile Mariam Gemeda and Alemu Kitessa.

 History

-Mecha and Tulema Self-Help Association is named after two of the major Borana Oromo clans Mecha and Tulema.
+Mecha and Tulema Self-Help Association is named after two of the major Borana Oromo clans Machaa and Tulema.
 It was established in the 1960s as a self-help club dedicated to promoting Oromo self-identity and providing basic infrastructures like school, health facilities, roads and water supplies to the Oromo people.
 But since political parties were not allowed at the time, associations such as Mecha-Tulema often took on political roles.

 The organization attempted to involve Oromos in both cities and the countryside.
 It was most successful in the south, Arsi in particular, where Oromos had been relegated to the status of tenants on their own land after being conquered by Menelik's forces.
 At the height of its development, Mecha-Tulema claimed as many as 200,000 members.
 The leadership comprised educated Oromos who had been Amharized but subsequently rediscovered their culture, deciding to fight for a fair share of the spoils of modernization.